Taper off very, very, very slowly!!!!!!!!!!!!!!

 - Violent outbursts or rages

-- REM Sleep Behavior Disorder which has always been known as a drug withdrawal state and is known to include both suicide and homicide
+- REM Sleep Behavior Disorder which has always been known as a drug withdrawal state and is known to include both suicide and homicide, both committed in a sleep state.

 This is a CD doctors can also benefit from when attempting to withdraw their patients from these drugs that the World Health Organization has now told us are addictive and produce withdrawal.